Editing an ELD Log

 Go to Driver Management > Hours of Service.
-Find the employee via the Find Employee search box or a List View.
+Find the employee via the search box (can use Advanced Filters to narrow down results), or use the Common Views to find a specific employee/s.

 Click on the name of the driver to view their list of logs.
-Click on the Log Date that needs editing.
+Then, click on the Log that needs editing.

 This is primarily a "view" screen.
-Click on View All ELD Events.
+Scroll to the ELD Events section.

-If a new status needs to be inserted, click on Add ELD Event at the top.
-If an existing status needs to be corrected, click Edit next to the corresponding duty status.
+If a new status needs to be inserted, click on Add New.
+If an existing status needs to be corrected, click the Edit pencil next to the corresponding duty status.

 Note: Drive time cannot be removed from a log (it can be added), so if the change being made impacts drive time, the change will not save.